-This document has been prepared by Transgrid and Powerlink in consultation with AEMO. and determined by AEMO as the inter-network test program for the QNI Upgrade as required by clause 5.7.7(q) of the National Electricity Rules (Rules) following consultation with interested Registered Participants.
-This document has effect only for the purposes set out in the Rules.
+This document has been prepared by Transgrid and Powerlink in consultation with AEMO. and-determined-by-AEMO as the inter-network test program for the QNI Upgrade as required by clause 5.7.7(q) of the National Electricity Rules (Rules) following consultation with interested Registered Participants.
+The document is provided for consultation with Registered Participants as required by Clause 5.7.7(p) of the National Electricity Rules (Rules), and has effect only for the purposes set out in the Rules.
 The Rules and the National Electricity Law (Law) prevail over this document to the extent of any inconsistency.